-And that you do have freedom of choice.
+That you do have freedom of choice.

-These are all fairly commonsensical propositions.
-Where the Buddha is asking you to take this a little bit further than normal common sense, of course, is that by following this principle you can go all the way to true happiness, a happiness that won't change.
+Where the Buddha is asking you to take this a little bit further than normal common sense, of course, is that, by following this principle you can go all the way to true happiness, a happiness that won't change.

-The first principle, that your actions have an impact, is very easy to accept.
-That's why we act to begin with.
+The first principles are very easy to except.
 Still, though, it's interesting: There's part of the mind that, many times, would rather that its actions not have results, especially when you know you're doing something unskillful.
 So you have to ask yourself: What is the state of mind that would want to doubt these things?
-Is it a state of mind that you can trust?
+Is it a state of mind that you'd like to go with?